MercuryNuGet/Mercury/README.md

 `With` when used with mutiple data items gives more assert styles:

 ```
-"Multiple data arguments in with, and three assert styles"
+Specs += "Multiple data arguments in with, and three assert styles"
     .ArrangeNull()
     .With("a", "b", "a,b")
     .With("c", "d", "c,d")